Developer(s) – Z-Axis & Activision

 Storyline – 6/10

 The game’s story is simply a basic premise; Earth is under attack by alien invaders and a sole fighter pilot is tasked with repelling them.
 But what makes this game’s story excel beyond it being a simple basic premise is how it is portrayed.
 There’s a cutscene for both the start and the end of the game, which portray the player-characters struggles and triumphs, as well as a foreboding portent at the end.
 Of course, players ought not to be looking to play a game like this to immerse themselves in the story, it’s just a small tokenistic thing added to the game to give it that extra push over the line and it does make the experience all the more enjoyable for it.

 Originality – 7/10

 Although this game largely copied a blueprint that had been around since 1978, this version of the classic arcade game didn’t simply copy the formula, but it reinvented it with the inclusion of the many new graphical and gameplay features it has.
 It was games like this that also would’ve been instrumental in setting the precedent for many indie developers to do the same, such as with Titan Attacks and Ultratron.
 It’s a shining example of how a team of developers doesn’t simply revamp a classic game for the sake of it, but also making the gameplay experience their own.

 Overall, Space Invaders 99 is a wonderfully crafted and highly recommended take on the original arcade version of the game.
-It’s a wonderfully innovative and a charming labor of love that shows the developers all put 100% into making it, evidenced in every detail.
+It’s a wonderfully innovative and charming labor of love that shows the developers all put 100% into making it, evidenced in every detail.